-A live axle must be located — that is, its movements in all planes must be limited — and it requires some means of transmitting the torque generated by the wheels to the body of the vehicle.
+A live axle must be located — that is, its movements in each plane must be limited so that the rear wheels remain firmly on the ground as much as possible — and it requires some means of transmitting any torque applied to the axle (whether by the engine or the brakes) to the body/frame.

-- Closed driveshaft (torque tube): The first option is to enclose the driveshaft in a torque tube, connected rigidly to the axle housing and linked to the transmission via a single universal joint (which allows the axle to move relative to the transmission without affecting the shaft’s rotation).
+- Closed driveshaft (torque tube): The first option is to enclose the driveshaft in a torque tube, connected rigidly to the axle housing and linked to the transmission via a single universal joint that allows the axle to move relative to the transmission without affecting the shaft’s rotation.
 Drive forces from the wheels are transmitted through the rigid torque tube to the transmission mount.
-Torque tubes were fairly common until the early 1960s (they were used by, among others, American Motors, Buick, and Chevrolet), but they fell out of favor because the torque tube adds significantly to the unsprung weight.
+Torque tubes were fairly common until the early 1960s (they were used by, among others, American Motors, Buick, and Chevrolet), but they fell out of favor because the torque tube adds significantly to unsprung weight.

-Automakers have developed a number of common methods of locating a live axle.
-One approach, popular at GM for many years, uses four trailing arms, two above the axle, two below it, angled inward so that they resist lateral motion of the axle.
-Another approach, used by Buick in the 1960s, uses two lower control arms and a single upper arm mounted next to the differential with a lateral track bar (a Panhard rod) or parallelogram linkage (Watt’s linkage) to limit lateral motion.
+Automakers have developed a variety of methods for locating a live axle.
+One approach, popular at GM for many years, uses four trailing arms, two above the axle and two below it, with the upper arms angled inward so that they resist lateral displacement of the axle.
+A three-link variation of that approach, used by Alfa Romeo for many years, uses a single triangular or T-shaped upper arm attached to the differential housing to perform the same function.
+Another common three-link layout, used by Buick in the 1960s, also uses two lower control arms and a single upper arm mounted next to the differential, but adds a lateral track bar (a Panhard rod) or parallelogram linkage (Watt’s linkage) to limit lateral motion.

-Both the three-link and four-link layouts are reasonably effective, but the control arms and track bars make the rear suspension more complex, and thus more expensive to build.
-A simpler third option is Hotchkiss drive.
-In a Hotchkiss layout, the axle is suspended by a pair of longitudinally mounted semi-elliptical leaf springs that serve to locate the axle as well as supporting the weight of the body.
-The front portion of each spring functions like a trailing arm, transmitting drive torque to the body and resisting squat and axle tramp.
-The rear portion of the spring acts as a leading arm, resisting wheel hop under braking.
-The stiffness of the springs also serves to resist lateral motions.
-By making the springs perform multiple duties, Hotchkiss drive is very simple and thus very cheap.
+Both the three-link and four-link layouts are reasonably effective, but the control arms and track bars make the rear suspension more complex and thus more expensive to build.
+A simpler alternative is Hotchkiss drive.
+In a Hotchkiss layout, the axle is suspended by a pair of longitudinally mounted semi-elliptical leaf springs that serve to locate the axle as well as support the weight of the body.
+Wheel forces are transmitted to the frame and/or body through the leading (front) portion of each spring, which also serves to resist squat and axle tramp.
+The trailing (rear) portion of each spring acts as a leading arm, resisting wheel hop under braking.
+The springs also resist any lateral axle motions.
+By making the springs perform multiple duties in this way, Hotchkiss drive is very simple and thus very cheap.
 Since it has few parts, it’s also very sturdy, which is useful for heavy-duty vehicles like trucks.

 Another stopgap, employed at various points by Chevrolet and Ford, among others, is to “stagger” the rear shock absorbers, mounting one ahead of the axle, the other behind it.
 In this way, the shock absorbers are made to perform double duty, resisting axle tramp.
 Staggered shocks can be reasonably effective for street cars, but may not be adequate for really high-powered applications like drag racing.